 Where does a nourishment barrier come from?

-Finally, for some, the physical sensations and somatic experiences that come with nourishment, such as excitement, pleasure or joy, may feel overwhelming to a bodily system which is already taxed or heightened in some way.
+Finally, the physical sensations that come with nourishment (excitement, pleasure, joy) may feel overwhelming.
+Especially to a body which is already taxed or heightened in some way.
 This is particularly true for those who have experienced trauma or are especially sensitive.